epsiloneight/playbook/README.md

 SSL and DNS are tightly coupled.
 If we're doing any work with SSL, we need to make sure we have access to make DNS changes, like adding a CNAME record.
 If we're working with a client who has a department that handles DNS, schedule time during off-peak hours to pair program with the DNS person to make sure everything goes well.
 We can accidentally take down a site that is all SSL if this work isn't done methodically.

 ## Hosting
-TODO
-We use Heroku.
+Hosting requirements are frequently determined by many factors including price, performance, ease-of-use, and ease-of-automation.
+For quick and easy hosting, we tend to use Heroku.
 It's a platform built on Amazon's cloud infrastructure.
 It is simple to use when our app is just a toy and is built to scale up for high concurrency or high sustained load.

-Like Rails, Heroku uses conventions to make decisions for us that are unnecessary for us to make.
-Some things like web servers and app servers are solved problems.
-They act as our outsourced operations team.
-The amount of time we can focus on the product instead of solved problems is worth the premium over bare-bones Amazon Web Services.
+We also use Amazon Web Services when required.

 The cloud promises lower operating costs, especially at the beginning when capacity can be lower.
 Forget about sunk costs of expensive servers.